Hêvî Îbrahîm: Interior Affairs Committee Co-Chair

-On 3 October 2018, the Northern and Eastern Syria Autonomous Administration Executive Assembly, essentially the governing body of all regions of Rojava, held a meeting to elect the executives of the committees in the assembly. Îbrahîm was elected co-chair of the Interior Affairs Committee alongside fellow co-chair Elî Mustefa Heco.
+On 3 October 2018, the Northern and Eastern Syria Autonomous Administration Executive Assembly, essentially the governing body of all regions of Rojava, held a meeting to elect the executives of the committees in the assembly. Îbrahîm was elected co-chair of the Interior Affairs Committee alongside fellow co-chair Ali Mustafa Heco.
 Typical to the Rojava model, one man and one woman head each committee.

 On 17 October, two weeks following her election, she detailed the gruesome costs of conflict in the war-torn region, "Those who promote war do not think about the people.
 Not thinking of the civilian population and spreading terror and its brutality has left millions of Syrian people out of their land and home.
 These policies have had a profound effect on the people.
 Families suffered material damage.
 Families were separated.
 They were lost.
 Many people were killed.
 In the countries where they migrated, those states promoted those dirty markets.
 The states have run games on them.
 They have been political."